gajus/slonik/README.md

  * @property maximumPoolSize Do not allow more than this many connections.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 10)
  * @property preferNativeBindings Uses libpq bindings when `pg-native` module is installed.
 (Default: true)
  * @property statementTimeout Timeout (in milliseconds) after which database is instructed to abort the query.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)
+ * @property transactionRetryLimit Number of times a transaction failing with Transaction Rollback class error is retried.
+(Default: 5)
  * @property typeParsers An array of [Slonik type parsers](https://github.com/gajus/slonik#slonik-type-parsers).
  */
 type ClientConfigurationInputType = {|